 Cyclamen Society Proposed Constitution – an introduction

-The trustees of the Cyclamen Society, a registered charity, have been concerned with two issues for some time:
+The trustees of the Cyclamen Society, a registered charity, have, for some time been concerned with two issues:

-- first, that the existing constitution (also known as The Rules) does not meet the current needs of the society in respect of the clarity of the society’s objects and powers nor does it allow ANY changes to these objects and powers;
+- first, that the existing constitution (also known as The Rules) does not meet the current needs of the society in respect of the clarity, particularly, of the society’s powers nor does it allow ANY changes to the objects and powers;

 - second, that The Rules do not give adequate protection for our trustees in the (admittedly unlikely) event of litigation.

-Therefore, the trustees decided to begin the complex task of devising a new constitution, which has taken nearly two years to achieve.
-With all the trustees now in full agreement, the proposed constitution (it can only have proposed status until agreed by the Charity Commission), would enable the society:
+Therefore, the trustees decided to begin the complex task of devising a new constitution, which has taken nearly two years to complete.
+With all the trustees now in full agreement, the new constitution would enable the society:

 - to clarify and, in future, update the society’s objects and powers and to clarify what the trustees can and cannot do;